1945 Empire State Building B-25 crash: Incident

 At 9:40 a.m., the aircraft crashed into the north side of the Empire State Building, between the 78th and 80th floors, making an 18 × 20 ft hole in the building into the offices of the War Relief Services and the National Catholic Welfare Council.
 One engine shot through the south side opposite the impact, flew as far as the next block, dropped 900 ft, landed on the roof of a nearby building and caused a fire that destroyed a penthouse art studio.
 The other engine and part of the landing gear fell down an elevator shaft, severing its cables.
 The resulting fire was extinguished in 40 minutes.
 The Empire State Building fire is the highest structural fire to be brought under control by New York firefighters.

 Between 50 and 60 sightseers were on the 86th floor observation deck when the crash happened.
 Fourteen people were killed: Lieutenant Colonel William Franklin Smith Jr., Staff Sergeant Christopher Domitrovich, Aviation Machinist's Mate Albert Perna, who was hitching a ride, and 11 civilians in the building.
 Perna's body was not found until two days later, when search crews discovered that his body had entered an elevator shaft and fallen to the bottom.
 The other two crewmen were burned beyond recognition.
 Approximately 20 to 24 others were injured as a result of the crash.
 Elevator operator Betty Lou Oliver was thrown from her elevator car on the 80th floor and suffered severe burns.
 First aid workers placed her on another elevator car to transport her to the ground floor, but the cables supporting that elevator had been damaged in the incident, and it fell 75 stories, ending up in the basement.
 Oliver survived this more than 300 m fall due to the softening cushion of air created by the falling elevator car within this elevator shaft; however, she had suffered a broken pelvis, back and neck when rescuers found her amongst the rubble.
 This remains the world record for the longest survived elevator fall.
+Coincidentally, the next recorded instance of an elevator fall caused by total cable severance happened during the September 11 attacks 56 years later, which also involved a plane crash (this time deliberate) into a New York City skyscraper.